-We believe that the study of English Language and Literature is a window into life itself - a key that unlocks every door.
+Intent We believe that the study of English Language and Literature is a window into life itself - a key that unlocks every door.
 To master the skills of speaking, listening, reading and writing will ensure success across the curriculum and will provide the foundation for success at college, university and beyond.
 We want students to love our subject and enjoy coming to English lessons because they can express themselves and have some fun as they learn.
 We want to build their cultural capital and help them develop as individuals.
 English opens minds, develops analytical and reflective skills and through this, students learn to develop their own voices.

-Skills Detail the wider skills that English can deliver to our students, helping to prepare them for leaving RLS English is about so much more than when to use a colon or how to recognise a sonnet: it's about stepping inside other people's shoes and walking around in them; critically analysing diverse texts from around the world and from across the centuries; developing creativity and empathy; recognising bias and the challenge of new technologies; honing communication and literacy skills which are essential to access the whole curriculum.
+Skills English is about so much more than when to use a colon or how to recognise a sonnet: it's about stepping inside other people's shoes and walking around in them; critically analysing diverse texts from around the world and from across the centuries; developing creativity and empathy; recognising bias and the challenge of new technologies; honing communication and literacy skills which are essential to access the whole curriculum.
 Becoming a confident communicator with an awareness of what is going on the world will enable our students to become successful global citizens.